aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 Accessing Jupyter service in a browser will display a browser warning, because the service endpoint uses a self-signed certificate.
 Ignore the warning and proceed to access the service.
 Open the notebook under ```notebook``` folder, and run it it to test the trained model.

 ## Purge Helm charts after training
-When training is complete, you may purge a release by exeucting ```helm del --purge maskrcnn```.
-This will destroy all pods used in training, including Tensorboard and Jupyter service pods.
-However, the training output will be preserved in the shared file system used for training.
+When training is complete, you may delete an installed chart by executing ```helm delete <chart-name>```, for example ```helm delete maskrcnn```.
+This will destroy all pods used in training and testing, including Tensorboard and Jupyter service pods.
+However, the logs and trained model will be preserved on the shared file system used for training.

 ## Destroy GPU enabled EKS cluster